 I retreated.
 And where I withdrew to was back into movie-land fantasy, where issues of life-and-death were played out on a grand stage, where you knew who was right (us!) and who was wrong.
 And this is key: even though I know movies are stories (i.e., lies), it counts for something that these World War II films are stories based on truth, on real events, on a time when the world was taking sides and the choices seemed a little more clear.

 So.
 This long-winded recap was supposed to help explain why I volunteered for disaster relief after Hurricane Katrina.
 Many people have asked me, since I came back, why I did it.
 I’ve had trouble explaining why, other than just saying I felt “called,” that I knew I had to do something.

 I suspect that by watching so many movies about World War II — about sacrifice, about believing in something bigger than yourself, about “service to your fellow man” — I brainwashed myself!
 In some back part of my mind, I fantasized that I had “signed up,” gone to boot camp, and been shipped out.
-But instead of going to war, I was (as Sari put it) “going to peace.”
+But instead of going to war after I considered to buy firearms & tactical equipment, I was (as Sari put it) “going to peace.”
 (Sari got in on the act too, saying there were times she imagined she knew what it was like to have your husband away at war.)

 And the experience itself down in Mississippi reinforced the fantasy, what with living on a Navy base, sleeping on army cots, doing grunt labor, griping about the conditions — right down to the ex-military types who made up many of my fellow volunteers.
 And when it comes to moral certainty, nothing beats feeding hungry people in a disaster zone.
 For me, the term “disaster relief” had a double-meaning; it also meant relief from the doubt, confusion, and gnawing self-hatred of being an American in today’s world.
 It meant moral certainty.